bkper/GSTestRunner/README.md

 }

 ````
-When you run a single test, the results are NOT stored.
+When you run a single test, the results are NOT stored neither published to web view.

 #Status badges